CNN's Cuomo: 'Silly' Spin to Say 1, 2 Senators Voting with Opposition Is Bipartisan

 Anchor Chris Cuomo said Tuesday evening on CNN’s coverage of the State of the Union address that if President Donald Trump was acquitted with a vote that included one or two Democratic senators that could not be considered bipartisan.

-On Wednesday, Sen. Mitt Romney’s (R-UT) joined all the Democrats and two Independents to vote to convict President Donald Trump on the first article of impeachment.
+On Wednesday, Sen. Mitt Romney (R-UT) joined all the Democrats and two Independents to vote to convict President Donald Trump on the first article of impeachment.

 Conservative CNN contributor Scott Jennings said, “Donald Trump is having the best week of his presidency.
 And it’s not over.
 His opposition party is melting down, melting down in Iowa.
 He’ll be acquitted in bipartisan fashion tomorrow.
 His approval numbers are as high.”